 4.1.1 Informal Reviews

-Informal review in this testing is done to improve the quality of software.
+Informal review in static testing is done to improve the quality of software.
 The software requirement specification document is shared with industry experts and reviews are collected from them.
 On the basis of valuable inputs provided by them, modifications will be made accordingly.

 The next stage is the walkthrough review process which is carried out by an expert on the specific subject.
 Here the expert is responsible to review the documents in order to confirm the software feature’s feasibility and ensure that there are no issues with the functions of the system during development.